backdrop-contrib/mindful_words/README.md

 schemes.

 As a nice little addition there are button styles for links, useful for action buttons in content.
-If the TinyMCE editor (contrib module) is used to edit content, you can pick from several predefied styles in the editor's formats dropdown.
+If the [TinyMCE editor](https://backdropcms.org/project/tinymce) (contrib module) is used to edit content, you can pick from several predefied styles in the editor's formats dropdown.

+If you need to customize this theme beyond color schemes, it's recommended to use [CSS Injector](https://backdropcms.org/project/css_injector) or to create a subtheme.

 ## Installation